 Rarely am I disappointed, but I do have to mention this one recent time when I bought an assortment from Pain de Sucre and got mostly weirdo flavors nobody in their right mind would want in their marshmallows — I’m talking chicory and whiskey, angélique, or saffron and chili pepper.
 I mean, really, I’m as open-minded as the next person, but what’s next: reblochon?
-Fortunately, I’d had the wisdom to get a few of their coconut-coated chocolate guimauves as well, so I was able to make it up to my seriously shaken palate.
+Fortunately, I’d had the wisdom to get a few of their coconut-coated chocolate marshmallows as well, so I was able to make it up to my seriously shaken palate.

 Painful memories aside, guimauve has been a long-time resident on my make-my-own list.
-I’ve been collecting recipes for years like they were butterflies, but never actually followed through.
+I’ve been collecting recipes for French marshmallows for years like they were butterflies, but never actually followed through.
 Why?
 Because they all called for sirop de glucose, a thick glucose syrup that’s dearly loved by professional pastry chefs but has yet to become a home baking staple.
 I know where to find it, but I don’t feel like buying a 2-pound tub just to make marshmallows.

 Guimauve is the stuff clouds are made of.
 It has the soft and cottony flavor of childhood, and resistance is futile when I spot the pretty pastel cubes in a pastry shop.

 And then one day, Christophe Michalak came along and showed me the way.
 As part of the publicity for his recent book C’est du gâteau !, an interview of him appeared in ELLE, along with his basic recipe for guimauve.
 And, miracle or miracles, that recipe called for honey, not glucose syrup.